fbpx

 4. Make a Choice (do you need to ask for help)

-The Future Triangle Framework for future prediction
+The Future Triangle Framework for Future Prediction

-According to the framework, any wise prediction and how we reach to it must stand firm on three verticals:
+According to the framework, any wise prediction and how we reach it must stand firm on three verticals:

 It should be goal-aligned.